victorandcode/watchmo/README.md

 # Description
-Trailer viewing website using React+Redux architecture and with Netflix's look and feel Please consider the movie db API is slow so queries might take a bit to load
+Trailer viewing website using React+Redux architecture and with Netflix's look and feel Please consider sometimes the movie db API is slow so queries might take a bit to load

 ![Demo of using terminal-gif](./video.gif)

-## Scope
+## Features
-- Show a React component structure to replicate Netflix's Landing Page
 - Show trailers in youtube or image sliders when trailer not available
+- Searches by multiple pre-build criterias
+- Search using query string

+## Implementation details
 - Manage state using Redux when necessary
 - CSS as faithful as possible
 - All data from Moviedb's API
-- Searches by multiple pre-build criterias
-- Search using query string
-- Only desktop support

 ## Technologies used
-- React with ejected create-react-app template
+- React.js with ejected create-react-app template
+- react-responsive
+- redux
+- redux-thunk
-- Redux
+- slick carousel
 - SASS
 - MovieDB API